attrill20/FPLFixtureCalendar/README.md

 - Improve CSS styling (fill box with colour, background white boxes etc)
 - Improve mobile site more (ensure badges fit in boxes, move up team badges with no name, keep BLANK name for blanks etc)

-- Create more indepth FDR ranking (FPL 1-5 not specific enough)
+- Create more indepth FDR ranking (FPL 1-5 not specific enough
-- Fix issue over double GWs (may need to define each GW first)
 - Add auto-suggest options when searching
 - Add more stats to the Player Searcher